-- To ensure the adoption of a balanced Housing Revenue Account (HRA) budget throughout the budget planning horizon. - To support the provision of landlord services to residents, including planning for balance levels adequate to support the continuing provision of these services. - To set rents at a level consistent with income assumptions within the 30-year HRA self-financing business plan. - To calculate service charges for tenants and leaseholders to match relevant costs for particular levels of service provision. - To establish a HRA business plan consistent with self-financing requirements from April 2012 onwards. - To support the delivery of the housing investment programme within the context of self-financing.
+To ensure the adoption of a balanced Housing Revenue Account (HRA) budget throughout the budget planning horizon.

+- To support the provision of landlord services to residents, including planning for balance levels adequate to support the continuing provision of these services. - To set rents at a level consistent with income assumptions within the 30-year HRA self-financing business plan - To calculate service charges for tenants and leaseholders to match relevant costs for particular levels of service provision. - To maintain a business plan for the HRA consistent with self-financing requirements. - To support the delivery of the housing investment programme within the context of self-financing.